basho/basho_docs/source/languages/en/riak/theory/concepts/glossary.md

 ## Value

-Riak is most-easily described as a key/value store.
-In Riak, "values" are opaque BLOBS (binary large objects), identified with a unique key, that can be any type of data, though some programming advantages are gained by using JSON.
+Riak can be best described as a key/value store.
+In Riak, "values" are opaque BLOBs (binary large objects) identified with a unique key.
+They can be any type of data, including a string, a JSON object, a text document, etc.

 * [[Keys and Objects]]
 * [[Developer Basics|The Basics]]